nextcloud/spreed/docs/chat.md

         `systemMessage` | string | empty for normal chat message or the type of the system message (untranslated) `messageType` | string | Currently known types are `comment`, `system` and `command` `isReplyable` | bool | True if the user can post a reply to this message (only available with `chat-replies` capability)
+        `referenceId` | string | A reference string that was given while posting the message to be able to identify a sent message again (only available with `chat-reference-id` capability)
         `message` | string | Message string with placeholders (see [Rich Object String](https://github.com/nextcloud/server/issues/1706))
         `messageParameters` | array | Message parameters for `message` (see [Rich Object String](https://github.com/nextcloud/server/issues/1706))